-Cognitive dissonance, in common parlance, is experiencing a lack of harmony between two opposite opinions about a topic.
+- Cognitive dissonance, in common parlance, is experiencing a lack of harmony between two opposing opinions about a topic.

-In a nutshell, people experience negative emotions when they detect a cognitive conflict.
+So, people are stressed and confused when they notice a cognitive conflict.
 But exactly how does it make us suffer?

 How Can We Reduce Cognitive Dissonance?